-Jennifer Huttemann-Kall was appointed the permanent Executive Director in July 2013 as the successor to Linya Bell who retired in March 2013 after over 11 years with the agency.
-Jen spent the previous 7 years as a commercial lending and banking officer for Community Bank, N.A., and HSBC Bank, 3 years as a certified small business advisor for the NYS Small Business Development Center (SBDC) and over 10 years in automotive lending and acquisitions at GMAC Financial Services in NY and PA.
-She co-founded the SBDC's Business of Women networking group and is a 2005 Jefferson Leadership Institute graduate.
+Jennifer Huttemann-Kall was appointed Executive Director in July 2013 as the successor to Linya Bell who retired after over 11 years with the agency.
+Jen's prior career was as a commercial lending and banking officer, a certified small business advisor, and over 10 years in automotive lending and acquisitions in NY and PA.
+She was born and raised in Rochester, NY and spent summers in Sackets Harbor where both sides of her family are from.
 Jen has undergraduate degrees in Business Administration with concentrations in Finance, Accounting, Math and Spanish.
 Her MBA from Gannon University, Erie, PA was concentrated in International Business and Human Resources.
 She is married and has 3 adult children, Alekzandra, Brynna, and Hunter, and 2 grandchildren, Braxtyn and Elaina.
 Aside from family, Jen's passions are yardwork with her Kubota, exploring cuisines as a foodie, mediating (no, NOT meditating), yoga, and traveling to Puerto Rico where she hopes to someday spend winters during retirement.

 Mediation and Alternative Dispute Resolution Coordinator

 Tammy Patterson has been with the RCJLC as an intern, a volunteer and an Advisory Council member.
 Since 2017 she has been the Mediation/ADR Program Coordinator.
 Tammy has a degree in Human Services and has been certified in several types of mediation practices and Restorative Justice.